sara-nl/clouddocs/UvA-20170201/partB.markdown

 > **Food for brain:**
 >
 > Was the first image that you imported `persistent`?
-Or wasn't it?

 In this section you will work with **persistent** images.
 You will go through these steps: